ashokfernandez/DR-Filter/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License version 3 (GPLv3).
+This project, including the JUCE framework, is licensed under the GNU General Public License version 3 (GPLv3).
+You can use, modify, and distribute the project under these terms, provided that any modifications are also licensed under GPLv3.

-JUCE, the underlying framework used in this project, is also available under the GPLv3 license.
-This means that you are free to use, modify, and distribute both the project and JUCE, provided that you adhere to the terms and conditions of the GPLv3 license.
-If you make any modifications or additions to JUCE, those modifications must also be made available under the GPLv3 license.
+The bundled .ttf files from Google Fonts are separately licensed under the SIL Open Font License (OFL) version 1.1.
+You can use, modify, and distribute these files under the OFL, provided that any modifications are also licensed under the OFL.

-If you intend to use JUCE for commercial purposes or create proprietary software with JUCE, you should review the commercial licenses available on the [JUCE website](https://juce.com/get-juce/).
+For commercial or proprietary use of JUCE or the Google Fonts, please review the respective commercial licenses on the [JUCE website](https://juce.com/get-juce/) and the [SIL Open Font License website](http://scripts.sil.org/OFL).